bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/reflections-2017.md

 The recognizable landscapes, clouds, mountains, bodies of water, and cities transform into a beautiful abstraction.
 It is peaceful and wonderful in the truest sense of the world.
 Mountains and clouds are visible only at the mercy of the moon and stars.
-The stars and cities take turns twinkling in the silent darkness.
+The lights in the sky and on the ground take turns twinkling in the silent darkness.

 By its very nature, flying embodies transition.
 One flight can be many different things for many different people but the next stop for every person